What Not To Include In Your CV: 6 Tips From The Experts

 Corinne Mills, a career coach and author, wrote in the Telegraph: “Don’t put a ‘reason for leaving’ on your employment history, and list dates by month so that prospective employers can’t see exactly when you left a job.”

-This information is not required by a potential employer at this stage, they simply need to see your experience and skill base before they call you in to find out more, therefore it’s important you keep your leaving reasons as ambiguous as possible but still remain positive about previous work.
+This information is simply not required.
+Showcase your experience and skills and an employer will want to find out more.
 “You can often read between the lines as to what an employee’s experience was like… the good jobs are described with positive energy while the bad jobs tend to sound very functional,” Mills confirmed.
 Therefore, write positively about each one, even if you had a bad experience.

 6. Spelling and grammar errors